Flyp-Inc/lamdera-extra/README.md

 - `L.SessionDict`: a dictionary that uses our `L.SessionId` type as a key
 - `L.ClientSet`: a set that can contain `L.ClientId` values

+I've also included a demonstration of how to bring ["The Module Pattern"](https://dev.to/jmpavlick/for-lack-of-a-better-name-im-calling-it-the-module-pattern-5dfi) into Lamdera, in `./src/Counter.elm`.

 ## Does it even run?

 Yeah, just hit `lamdera live`.